lipoyang/PWMeter4Citrus/README.md

 Restarts mesurement.

 ## Notes
 This class uses MTUs (Multi function timer pulse units).
-Therefore, it conflicts with Servo library, and PWM output(analogWrite).
+Therefore, it conflicts with PWM output (Servo library and analogWrite) of pin 0, 1, 5, 7, 8 and 11.
+It's under investigation.